 What do these verses say?
-How do these verses apply to you personally?
+And how do these verses apply to you personally?

 Read Romans 10:8-11 again, and this time, when you read “you,” or ‘your,” substitute the words “me, “my,” or “I,” to personalize these verses to yourself.
 You may even insert your own name into these verses, for salvation is meant for each person individually.

-According to the Bible, salvation is entirely by faith.
-There is no mention of doing good deeds because salvation can’t be earned.
+According to the Bible, salvation is entirely by grace, through faith in Jesus Christ.
 Salvation is entirely dependent upon what Jesus did for you, and whether you will receive Him as your personal Lord and Savior.
 “The work of God is this, to believe in the one in whom he has sent” (John 6:29).

-Notice in Romans 10:10, that it is “with your heart that you believe and are justified.”
+Notice in says in Romans 10:10, that it is “with your heart that you believe and are justified.”

-Now, we don’t typically think of “belief” as stemming from our heart.
-Instead, we associate belief as reasoning within our mind.
+We don’t typically think of “belief” as stemming from our heart.
+Instead, we associate belief with reasoning within our mind.
 However, to “believe in your heart” requires an acceptance whereby you are wholly given to, and dependent upon, what Jesus did for you.

 The Bible assures us, “yet to all who received him, to those who believed in his name, he gave the right to become children of God” (1 John 1:12).
 That’s the relationship that God desires to have with You.

 Would you like to submit your life to Jesus now, and receive Him as your personal Lord and Savior?